CGCookie/retopoflow/help/warnings.md

 While RetopoFlow will still start and operate when an object has a non-invertible matrix, the results and behaviors are undefined.

-## Performance

-The following are details on Performance warnings.

-### Performance: Target/Sources Too Large
+## Performance: Target/Sources Too Large

 RetopoFlow is designed to perform well on _typical_ production retopology scenarios.
 Running RetopoFlow on source/target meshes beyond a reasonable range is possible, but it will result in slower performance and a poorer experience.